 You should also include a relevant disclosure statement with the text of your article.
 You can do this in conjunction with any acknowledgments and details of funders.

 In accordance with Taylor & Francis policy and my ethical obligation as a researcher, I am reporting that I [have a financial and/or business interests in] [am a consultant to] [receive funding from] (delete as appropriate) a company that may be affected by the research reported in the enclosed paper.
 I have disclosed those interests fully to Taylor & Francis, and I have in place an approved plan for managing any potential conflicts arising from [that involvement].

 This research is sponsored by [company A] and may lead to the development of products which may be licensed to [company B], in which I have a business and/or financial interest.
 I have disclosed those interests fully to Taylor & Francis, and have in place an approved plan for managing any potential conflicts arising from this arrangement.

-If there is no disclosure, we will publish the following statement: “No potential conflict of interest was reported by the authors.”
+If there is no disclosure, we will then publish the following statement: “No potential competing interest was reported by the authors.”